RetireFlexi

 What is Monte Carlo simulation and how does it stress-test my retirement plan?

-Instead of assuming your investments grow at the same rate every year, Monte Carlo simulation runs 5,000 randomised market scenarios — some with strong early returns, some with crashes, some with prolonged downturns.
+Instead of assuming your investments grow at the same rate every year, Monte Carlo simulation runs 5,000 randomised market scenarios - some with strong early returns, some with crashes, some with prolonged downturns.
 Real markets are volatile, and the order of returns matters enormously early in retirement.
 The result is a probability of success: for example, "your plan survives in 84% of scenarios."
-That is a far more honest picture than a single best-guess projection.
+That is a far more honest picture than a single projection.

 Can I model a guaranteed company pension (Defined Benefit) from any country?